olivierfriard/BORIS/README.rst

 The official documentation is hosted here: http://boris.readthedocs.io/

-The documentation provides a good starting point for learning how BORIS.
+The documentation provides a good starting point for learning how to use BORIS.

 Bug reports and feature requests
 --------------------------------